What Are Vendor Rebates?

 Managing Vendor Rebates

-We’ll be the first to admit that vendor rebates can get pretty complex.
+Vendor rebates can get pretty complex.
 However, with the advent of new automated software platforms, this difficulty has become more a matter of approach than necessity.
-We’ve found that vendors using a dedicated software solution to manage their rebates typically spend 40% less time on month-end activities.
+We’ve found that vendors using a dedicated rebate management software solution typically spend 40% less time on month-end activities.
 It seems that, at long last, the tedious days of managing rebates on spreadsheets are finally coming to an end.

 What to Look for in a Vendor Rebate Management System